The Office of the Ombudsperson follows the principles of impartiality, independence, and confidentiality in all its dealings.

 If the visitor is considering several service options the ombuds will ask questions to help the visitor assess what might be the most suitable option.
 Then the visitor may arrange for a subsequent meeting to begin work on their goal(s).

-To schedule an appointment to seek confidential, impartial, and informal assistance from the ombudsperson or YBCD please contact the ombudsperson (ombuds), Kimberly Jackson Davidson for an initial appointment.
+To schedule an appointment to seek confidential, impartial, and informal assistance from the ombudsperson or YBCD please contact the ombudsperson, Kimberly Jackson Davidson for an initial appointment.

 It is always best to call for an appointment.
-Call between 8:30 a.m. and 5 p.m. call 440-775-6728.
-If the ombuds is not available please leave your name and phone number only and the ombuds will contact you as soon as possible.
+Between 8:30 a.m. and 5 p.m. call 440-775-6728.
+If the ombuds is not available, please leave your name and phone number only.
+The ombuds will contact you as soon as possible.
 Outside of business hours call 440-935-5496.

-The Ombuds does not provide emergency service.
-If you have an emergency situation you believe needs immediate attention, please contact Safety and Security at 440-775-8444 or 440-775-8911.
+The ombuds does not provide emergency service.
+If you have an emergency situation you believe needs immediate attention, please contact Campus Safety at 440-775-8444 or 440-775-8911.

 If you have an urgent situation involving a student you believe can wait until the next business day, you may submit a Student Help And Resource Exchange (SHARE) Referral Form online.

 If you prefer to arrange an appointment via e-mail, please send to firstname.lastname@example.org.
 Limit the message to your name and contact information.
 If you choose to share more information, remember that email is not reliable as a confidential means of communication.